core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 for the Connection Initiator to send its initial CSM message before sending its own initial CSM message.

-To avoid unnecessary latency, a Connection Initiator MAY send additional messages without waiting to receive the Connection Acceptor's CSM; however, it is important to note that the Connection Acceptor's CSM might indicate capabilities that impact how the initiator is expected to communicate with the
+To avoid unnecessary latency, a Connection Initiator MAY send additional messages after its initial CSM without waiting to receive the Connection Acceptor's CSM; however, it is important to note that the Connection Acceptor's CSM might indicate capabilities that impact how the initiator is expected to communicate with the